 Dynamically typed interface:

 want to.
-The basic entry point is to grab a dynamically typed reference to the
+The basic entry point is

-js.Dynamic.global, which is of type
+js.Dynamic.global, which is a dynamically

 You can read and write any field of a

 with any number of arguments, and you always receive back a